 My AMH is Really Low, Should I Stop Trying?

-Don`t get me wrong, AMH testing is not the best test ever…it`s simply the best we have at the moment for measuring ovarian reserve and the likelihood of your ovaries responding to medication.
-Much like any other test processed in a lab, mistakes can be made and tests sometimes need to be performed twice to ensure reliability.
+Don`t get me wrong, AMH testing is not the best test ever.
+It`s simply the best we have at the moment for measuring ovarian reserve and the likelihood of your ovaries responding to medication.
+Much like any other test processed in a lab, mistakes can be made.
+Tests sometimes need to be performed twice to ensure reliability.
 The following article looked at women with low AMH levels and still found that pregnancy was a good possibility!
 Low AMH and Pregnancy Don`t let a low AMH take away your hope of having a family…there is still a reasonable chance that a pregnancy can occur.

 What is Age Specific AMH?